Blendify/blender-manual/blender_docs/manual/files/data_blocks.rst

    Allows you to write a custom :doc:`Tooltip </getting_started/help>` for your property.
 Subtype
-   For vector properties, specifies the kind of data the property contains, which affects how it appears in the UI.
+   For vector properties, specifies the kind of data the property contains, which affects how it appears in the :abbr:`UI (User Interface)`.
 Most useful for color properties.

 Python Access